gnadela/immo-eliza-airflow/README.md

 - [Machine Learning Modeling](https://github.com/gnadela/immo-eliza-ml)
 - [API and Website for Property Price Prediction](https://github.com/gnadela/immo-eliza-deployment)

-The goal is to use [Apache Airflow](https://airflow.apache.org/) to put all this together.
+The goal is to use [Apache Airflow](https://airflow.apache.org/) to do this.

 ##  📦 Repo Structure